-UNESCO calls for proposals: Research on the Safety of Online Media Actors Doing Journalism
+UNESCO extends its call for proposals: Research on the Safety of Online Media Actors Doing Journalism

 Parallel to unprecedented diffusion of online media and digital communication worldwide, there is a worrying trend that websites of news media, human rights organizations, critical bloggers, and other individuals or organizations disseminating information have increasingly become targets of illegitimate surveillance, hacking and attacks from various sources ranging from State-based actors to third parties.
 More extremely, some media actors are being killed for their online journalism.
 According to the Committee to Protect Journalists out of 50 of those journalists who were killed in the first part 2012, a total of 17 were online journalists.
 In turn, Reporters without Borders has registered the killing of 39 netizens and citizen journalists by late 2012.